-View regular patrol and your complaint results here.
+View recent scheduled patrols and your complaint results here.

 We are listening to the community and have built this site to share the latest information about neighbourhood smells.
 We are doing everything we can to prevent and reduce smells from our Composting Site, located in the Winterburn Industrial Area.

 If you smell something in your neighbourhood, call our complaint line at 780-818-3128

 When you report, please describe and rank the event as objectively as possible.
 Good information helps us to improve.
 Be prepared to provide the location, time, and duration of the odour, as well as your first and last name.

 Keep in mind other sources of odour in your neighbourhood can produce a layering effect, with multiples sources combining to produce smells.
 Other sources we have found are sewer, sour wells, asphalt in road construction, pet food manufacturing, dry landfills, the Big Lake sewage lift station and Big Lake itself.

 We regularly patrol neighbouring communities and respond rapidly to any reports of smells from our Composting Site.
 Our patrollers are specially trained to monitor, investigate and report on odour events.